On $q$-ary shortened-$1$-perfect-like codes: Abstract

 \section{Abstract}

-We study codes with parameters of $q$-ary shortened Hamming codes, i.e., $(n=(q^m-q)/(q-1), q^{n-m}, 3)_q$.
-At first, we prove the fact mentioned in [A.~E. Brouwer et al. Bounds on mixed binary/ternary codes.
-IEEE Trans.
-Inf.
-Theory 44 (1998) 140--161] that such codes are optimal, generalizing it to a bound for multifold packings of radius-$1$ balls, with a corollary for multiple coverings.
+\boldmath We study codes with parameters of $q$-ary shortened Hamming codes, i.e., $(n=(q^m-q)/(q-1), q^{n-m}, 3)_q$.
+Firstly, we prove the fact mentioned in 1998 by Brouwer et al. that such codes are optimal, generalizing it to a bound for multifold packings of radius-$1$ balls, with a corollary for multiple coverings.
 In particular, we show that the punctured Hamming code is an optimal $q$-fold packing with minimum distance $2$.
-At second, we show the existence of $4$-ary codes with parameters of shortened $1$-perfect codes that cannot be obtained by shortening a $1$-perfect code.
+Secondly, for every admissible length starting from $n=20$, we show the existence of $4$-ary codes with parameters of shortened $1$-perfect codes that cannot be obtained by shortening a $1$-perfect code.